r-neal-kelly/doticu-npc-party/Docs/API.md

         Scriptname doticu_npc_party_script_codes extends Quest

 ### : `VARS`
 Contains variable values that can be changed by any and every module throughout the life of the program.
+MCM Settings gives the user to change these global variables.

         Scriptname doticu_npc_party_script_vars extends Quest

 ### : `MODS`
 Contains a property pointing to every module, so they are all accessible from anywhere that has access to `DATA`.
+Each module is in turn expected to point to its sub modules so that, e.g. `CONTROL` can access the sub module `ACTOR2` from the module `FUNCS`.

         Scriptname doticu_npc_party_script_mods extends Quest

 ---

 ## The `FUNCS` Module
 Contains smaller types that may consist only of a handful of functions.
-Their subjects must be passed in manually as the first argument to each method.
+Their subjects must be passed in manually as the first argument to each method, thus acting like a C style type as opposed to the common Object oriented class/instance model.

         Scriptname doticu_npc_party_script_funcs extends Quest

-        ; Friend Methods
+        ; Public Methods
-        function f_Initialize(doticu_npc_party_script_data DATA)
+        function Close_Menus()

 ### : `ACTOR2`
 An extension of the Actor class that acts as a simple helper, and more importantly allows for ease of use in tagging npcs with tokens that are strictly used in the vanilla condition system.

         Scriptname doticu_npc_party_script_actor extends Actor

-        ; Friend Methods
-        function f_Initialize(doticu_npc_party_script_data DATA)

         ; Public Methods
         bool function Is_Dead(Actor ref_actor)
         bool function Is_Unique(Actor ref_actor)
         bool function Is_Generic(Actor ref_actor)
+        ActorBase function Get_Base(Actor ref_actor)
+        string function Get_Name(Actor ref_actor)
+        function Set_Name(Actor ref_actor, string str_name)
+        string function Get_Base_Name(Actor ref_actor)
+        function Set_Base_Name(Actor ref_actor, string str_name)
         function Resurrect(Actor ref_actor)
         function Open_Inventory(Actor ref_actor)
         function Token(Actor ref_actor, MiscObject misc_token)
         function Untoken(Actor ref_actor, MiscObject misc_token)
         bool function Has_Token(Actor ref_actor, MiscObject misc_token)
+        Actor function Clone(Actor ref_actor)
+        function Delete(Actor ref_actor)
+        function Move_To(ObjectReference ref_subject, ObjectReference ref_object, int distance = 60, int angle = 0)
+        function Greet_Player(Actor ref_actor)

 ---